-These videos from NHS England highlight the leadership commitment given to the NHS Workforce Race Equality Standard.
+This video from NHS England highlights the leadership commitment given to the NHS Workforce Race Equality Standard.

 As part of our Workforce Race Equality Standards (WRES) and statutory duties each year we produce a report analysing our staff make-up.
 As a CCG we have we have prepared the WRES report for internal use to enable improvement to the treatment and experience of BME staff to be made, we have analysed the data for 2016 and 2017 WRES reports and reported on its implications and what steps should be taken to address gaps between the treatment and experience of white and BME staff through an action plan.